 John Douglas Millar is a writer and poet based in London.

 Jane Wildgoose is an artist, writer and researcher who works with museums and collections, including Sir John Soane’s Museum, London, and the Yale Center for British Art, New Haven, Connecticut, USA (2009-10).
 In 2005 she was awarded a NESTA Fellowship to develop her role as Keeper of her own collection, The Wildgoose Memorial Library, which is dedicated to memory and remembrance.

 Roelof Bakker is a London-based artist and the founder of Negative Press London.
 He is the editor of Still (Negative Press London, 2012).
 His stories are included in Unthology 5, 6, 7 and 9 (Unthank Books, 2014-2017), editors Ashley Stokes and Robin Jones.
 Strong Room (with Jane Wildgoose, 2014) was selected for Kaleid 2014, an exhibition of fifty new European artists’ books.

 Still (ed.
-Roelof Bakker, 2012) includes writing by twenty-six international writers, who come from all over the globe or have roots in many places – including Great Britain, USA, Canada, Pakistan, South Africa, Australia, The Netherlands, Switzerland, Nigeria, Kenya, Zimbabwe, Hong Kong and Malaysia.
+Roelof Bakker, 2012) features writing by twenty-six international writers from across the world, or have roots in many places – including Great Britain, USA, Canada, Pakistan, South Africa, Australia, The Netherlands, Switzerland, Nigeria, Kenya, Zimbabwe, Hong Kong and Malaysia.